-LTI Metrology, near Philadelphia, PA, offers a complete package of services for your hardness testing equipment:
+LTI Metrology, near Philadelphia PA (USA), offers a complete package of services for your hardness testing equipment:

 - On-site calibration at your facility in the mid-Atlantic area

 - Preventative maintenance and repair services

-- Indenters, blocks and new hardness testers from our suppliers
+- New indenters, blocks and hardness testers from our suppliers

 Expertise to Calibrate Most Hardness Testers